-Most major banks and other financial institutions offer some form of savings account, and finding the best savings account means finding the one that best meets your needs.
-Different accounts have different requirements, offer different benefits, and may even provide some benefits that are specific to you and your situation.
+Most major banks and other financial institutions offer some form of savings account, so finding the best savings account means finding the one that best meets your needs.
+With so many on the market, it can be hard to compare.

 Other accounts may allow for the free transfer of funds from an account with another bank, and many will allow you to have your salary deposited directly into the account every month.
 This direct deposit method can prove especially useful if you have struggled to open a chequing account because of a poor credit history, and this type of account may prove to be the best savings account for your needs.

-Money management is critical, especially if you are looking to get out of debt and build a solid financial foundation.
+Money management is critical, especially if you’re looking to get out of debt.
 Internet banking is arguably the most convenient way to keep track of your finances, manage your deposits and withdrawals, and even budget for the months ahead.

 Some people prefer telephone banking, while access to ATM machines can allow for quick and easy access to mini-statements and balances.
-Again, check that the account you are considering offers the access that you require.
+Be sure to check that the account you are considering offers the access that you require.

 Of course, the best savings account is commonly considered to be the one that yields the greatest return, which means that it has the highest interest rates.
 Consider how long you have to leave money in your account, whether it is a tracker that offers a number of points over a base or index rate, and whether any introductory offer will revert to a lesser rate before you are able or willing to withdraw your money.